 Incredible as it may seem, given their remoteness, both of these two fire mountains are monitored.

 AVO doesn’t have webcams for either of the two Sitkins (by the way, I don’t know of an explorer named “Sitkin” and suspect that the name comes from native languages).

-However, in addition to satellite imagery and some infrasound equipment (at least for Great Sitkin), there are public webicorders (a seismographic image of data transmitted live to a web page) for both volcanoes.
+There are public webicorders (a seismographic image of data transmitted live to a web page) for both volcanoes.

 Before you check these out, you might want to read AVO’s guide to what you are seeing, because these sensitive instruments pick up wave impacts and the wind, as well as passing wildlife, and even some barometric pressure changes in the atmosphere!

 - Little Sitkin (I can’t believe they’ve got an instrument this far out!
 Go!
 AVO!)

 If you’re like me, you’ll get all excited when you see signals on a webicorder and then wonder why the volcano observatory is silent.
 Slowly you realize that volcanologists are completely in tune with their instrument’s reading and recognize what is important and what isn’t.
 Always go by the observatory’s official information releases, which you can sign up for by email: they’re free.
 AVO and USGS Volcanoes are also on Twitter.